javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ### Symbols in a literal

-If we want to use a symbol in an object literal, we need square brackets.
+If we want to use a symbol in an object literal `{...}`, we need square brackets around it.

 Like this: